StreamCo/react-coding-challenge/README.md

 ### What language, framework, build tool... should I use?

 You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/).

-### What should I include with my source code?

-Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

-Also, add the following info to your `README`:

-* How did you decide which technologies to use as part of your solution?
-* Are there any improvements you could make to your submission?
-* What would you do differently if you were allocated more time?

 ## Useful Links